wttech/aet/documentation/src/main/wiki/Dictionary.md

 implementations of jobs that can perform a particular task (e.g. collect screenshots, compare sources, validate a page against *W3C HTML5*).

 *AET Maven Plugin*
-a default client application for the AET system that was used to trigger the execution of the *Test Suite*.
+a client application for the AET system that was used to trigger the execution of the *Test Suite*.
 The Plugin has been deprecated and will be no longer supported.

 *Apache Karaf*